Jellonator/jeEngine/README.md

 Update log
 --------
+### Version 0.4 ###
+- Added jeData, a class for storing data.
+- Added jeSpritemapData, an implimentation of jeData for jeSpritemap.
+- Added jeTexture, an implimentation of jeData for jeImage.
+- Fixed memory leak in jeImage::load()
+- Added jeCopyImage, copies an image.
+- Clipping rectangle is no longer automatically generated, and instead will use the texture's size if clip is NULL(jeImage)
+- Added jeSetColor and jeSetBackgroundColor, which sets SDL drawing color and background color, respectively.
 ### Version 0.3 ###
 - Added jeGrid, a grid collision system.
 Supports oddly sized rectangles.
 - Added jeCanvas, a graphic you can draw to and from.